-The mission of Southern Illinois University Carbondale's Medical Dosimetry Program is to provide a quality program integrating education, research and service in order to meet the needs of the profession and improve the health care of the people and communities we serve.
+The mission of the Medical Dosimetry Program through Southern Illinois University Carbondale is to provide a quality program integrating education, research, and service in order to meet the needs of the profession and improve health care of the people and communities we serve.

 - Prepare the student to practice as a competent entry level professional Medical Dosimetrist by offering a comprehensive curriculum and quality didactic/clinical instruction

 - Provide didactic and clinical experiences that lead to research in educational, professional, or health care issues relating to medical dosimetry